 IBM was always known as a company that used its monopoly position in data processing machines to extract extremely high service fees from their clients.
 However, for much, if not most of its history, it can be considered an innovative company.

 Those days are past it.
 Now IBM is both unethical and necessarily an empty blue suit when it comes to innovation.
 They retain a relatively small R&D group that exists primarily for PR or glamor projects like the IBM vs. Gary Kasparov chess competition.
-Almost all of their software is purchased, and soon after purchase, the software and development teams are reorganized, bureaucratized, and gradually becomes either a lagging package or completely irrelevant.
+Almost all of their software is purchased, and soon after purchase, the software and development teams are reorganized, bureaucratized, and gradually become either a lagging package or completely irrelevant.
 This happened to Lotus and is in the process of happening to ILOG and SPSS.
-The act of IBM buying an application that you already own is a signal that it is time to begin considering its replacement.
+The act of IBM buying an application that you already own is a signal that it is time to consider its replacement.

 What Happens to Vendors Acquired by IBM?